-The farm has had a house and farm buildings on it since the C17th.
-Tragically the original stone farmhouse was ravaged by fire in December 2014 and was beyond redemption.
+The farm has had a house and farm buildings on it since the 17th Century.
+Tragically the original stone farmhouse was ravaged by fire in December 2014 and left it beyond redemption.

-This destruction has created an opportunity to consider anew the whole farm and we have collaborated with Chris Beardshaw to create a long-term vision for the farm, landscape and the buildings.
+This destruction brought an opportunity to consider anew the whole farm and working in collaboration with landscape architect and plantsman, Chris Beardshaw, we devised a long-term vision for the farm, landscape and the buildings.

-The main house has a single pile facing to the West abutted by three parallel rear wings the northern containing the stairwell.
-It is joined to by a stone and glass link to the Kitchen wing, that gives a visual separation between the two parts.
-The kitchen wing is a linear wing that, is split into three elements that reflect their use, each has contemporary detailing.
+The main entertaining spaces are housed together facing the west.
+The northern wing, which contains the stairwell, is joined to by a stone and glass link to the kitchen wing, providing a visual separation between the two parts.
+The kitchen wing, rich with contemporary detailing, is a linear wing that is split into three elements to reflect their use.

 The detailing for the house takes inspiration from the rich architecture of the Painswick valley.